Islam Q&A: Frequently Asked Questions

 HOW does Islam view women?

 In Islam, men and women are viewed as equals before God, in terms of both receiving equal reward and accountability for their actions.
 Allah, the Creator of both genders, has assigned different roles & responsibilities for each, taking into account their differences.
-Women are given the utmost respect and honour, with no form of oppression condoned towards them.
+Women are given the utmost respect and honor, with no form of oppression condoned towards them.
 Over fourteen hundred years ago, Islam gave women rights that women in the West have only recently began to enjoy, such as the right to equal pay, choice of spouse, pursuit of education, and the right to divorce and inheritance.

 DOES Islam believe in the concept of the original sin?